 - .
-NAME OF THE SOCIETY: The name of the society shall be KATHA hereinafter referred to as "Society". - The registered office shall be situated in the Union Territory of Delhi.
+NAME OF THE SOCIETY: The name of the society shall be KATHA hereinafter referred to as "Society". - .
+REGISTERED OFFICE: The registered office shall be situated in the Union Territory of Delhi.
 It's present address is C-11/22 Tilak Lane, New Delhi-110 001. - III.
 AIMS & OBJECTIVES : The aims and objectives for which the Society is established are as follows: - To help children and adults discover the joy of reading and the world of books. - 2.
-The stimulate, support and applaud inviduality, spontaneity and creatively, kindle the holy curiosity of illulity f in adults and children; dehence and support the natural intellectual development of children. - 3.
-To educate children and adults in their basic rights and to support them in their endeavour to attain these rights. - 4.
-To encourage and promote the idea of equality of sexes, with special emphasis on building the self-confidence and self-reliance of the girl-child. - 5.
-To use the medium of creative writing, mass media, lectures, seminars etc. to; - a) disseminate the excitement of science and help build a scientific temperament and ethic in children and adults;
+A stimulate, support and applaud individuality, spontaneity and creativize, kindle the holy curiosity of illurity a in adults and children; where and support the natural intellectual development of children. - To educate children and adults in their basic rights and to support them in their endeavour to attain these rights. - To encourage and promote the idea of equality of sexes, with special emphasis on building the selfconfidence and self-reliance of the girl-child. - To use the medium of creative writing, mass media, lectures, seminars etc. to; - a) disseminate the excitement of science and help build a scientific temperament and ethic in children and adults;